 Food Regulations, COMAR 10.15.03 (New)

 These State regulations govern all food service facilities in Harford County.
 In addition to COMAR 10.15.03, the Food Control program utilizes State Laws, State and Local Health Department policies, and interpretive memos in the enforcement of the food regulations.
 Copies of COMAR 10.15.03 are available at the Health Department for a cost.

 Food Service Facility Licenses

 Any operator of a food service facility that sells or provides food to the public must possess a valid Food Service Facility License.
 Some exemptions are granted to bona fide non-profit organizations (see Non-Profit Facility Exemptions).
 Licenses must be displayed in a conspicuous location within the food service facility.
 Licenses are divided into seven (7) groupings based on the type of operation.
-Licenses are valid for up to one year, with the exception of temporary seasonal license, and notification is sent automatically to the operator prior to renewal.
+Licenses are valid for up to one year, with the exception of temporary and seasonal license.
+Notification is sent automatically to the operator prior to renewal.
 Licenses are not transferable from person to person or place to place.
 Additional information on licensing may be found in COMAR 10.15.03.28.

 The Health Department also issues temporary facility licenses in conjuction with special events.
 These licenses are for a limited time and for specific events.

 Change of Ownership Inspections